elmar/ldap-git-backup/README.md

 How do you back up your LDAP data?
-Typically, you run a cron job once per day to dump all LDAP entries into a LDIF file then compress this file and keep a few generation.
+Typically, you run a cron job once per day to dump all LDAP entries into a LDIF file then compress this file and keep a few generations.
 With OpenLDAP the command to use is <code>slapcat</code>.
 Since LDAP usually contains a lot of similar entries the compression is quite good and you can keep a few backups with space requirements comparable to the LDAP database itself.
 When disaster strikes you take the most recent backup